cjkelling/Vue.js_deal_finding_application/README.md

 application to work as a Single Page Application.
 The Vue application is fully tested using Jest.

-This project was begun on Monday, July 13th, and finished on Monday, July 20th.

 ### Setup:
 1. Ensure XCode and Command Line Tools are installed
 2. Install [brew](http://brew.sh/)